dahlbrody7/IT-Homelab/README.md

 # Cybersecurity Home Lab

 A personal cybersecurity and infrastructure home lab built in VMware Workstation on a custom-built desktop.
-Built to practice networking, system administration, security monitoring, Active Directory administration, firewalling, segmentation, and defensive security engineering through hands-on work.
+Built to practice networking, system administration, security monitoring, Active Directory administration, firewalling, segmentation, and cybersecurity skills through hands-on work.
+Includes notes and screenshots from each lab session documenting troubleshooting steps and findings.

-The goal is to build a small enterprise-style environment where I can configure systems, break/fix issues, monitor activity, reduce attack surface, and document the security decisions made during each lab session.

 ## Environment